Assembling and Configuring the Starter Kit Components

 Download and install the above-mentioned pre-requisites on a Windows 10 or 11 PC.

-For steps on how to install GTT and its pre-requisites, Refer to Installing AudioworX Setup.
+For steps on how to install GTT and its pre-requisites, Refer Installing AudioworX Setup

 The Raspberry Pi Toolchain

-The main audio processing component of the AWX Starter Kit is the Raspberry Pi 5, which has ARM v8a (64-bit) cores.
-To cross-compile source code for this architecture, the GCC 10.2.1 toolchain is recommended and can be downloaded from Windows Toolchain for Raspberry Pi.
+The main audio processing component of the AudioworX Starter Kit is the Raspberry Pi 5, which has ARM v8a (64-bit) cores.
+To cross-compile source code for this architecture, the GCC 10.2.1 toolchain is recommended and can be downloaded from GCC 10.2.1 toolchain:

 A screenshot of a computer Description automatically generated